-Our mission is to coordinate state-wide efforts of land owners, state and federal agencies, government officials, and concerned citizens to conserve New York State’s hemlock trees.
+We coordinate state-wide efforts of land owners, state and federal agencies, government officials, and concerned citizens to conserve New York State’s hemlock trees.
 We integrate research, management, and outreach to conserve New York State’s hemlock resources in the face of multiple threats, particularly the hemlock woolly adelgid (HWA), an invasive insect.
-Additionally, we research and implement biological control strategies for forest insect pests.

 We aim to implement and assess the efficacy of biological control as a long-term management strategy for hemlock woolly adelgid in New York’s forests

 We work with state agencies and local conservation groups to manage HWA and provide management information for landowners

 We connect with landowners to plan educational events, scout for HWA, and collect data to improve our research efforts

 Hemlock Woolly Adelgid (HWA)

 HWA is an invasive forest pest from southern Japan that decimates native populations of the Eastern hemlock tree.
 It is most apparent as white, woolly puffballs clumped near the base of needles along hemlock twigs.
 Its damage to hemlock trees in southern U.S. states has been immense and as this insect pest moves north New York’s hemlocks are at risk.

 Eastern hemlock is New York’s third most common tree species and a foundation species in our forests.
 Hemlocks are important for maintaining healthy wildlife habitats and human interests and their loss would drastically change our landscape.